NCSU-Libraries/data-viz-workshops/readme.md

-## Data Visualization Workshop Series @ NCSU Libraries
+## Data and Visualization Workshop Series @ NCSU Libraries

 ### Project website: [go.ncsu.edu/vizmaterials](https://go.ncsu.edu/vizmaterials)
 <img src="https://github.com/NCSU-Libraries/data-viz-workshops/blob/master/images/workshop.jpg?raw=true" width="400">

 This repository contains materials created by NCSU Libraries for our popular data visualization workshop series.
-These materials are intended as a resource for anyone who wants to conduct data visualization workshops.
+These materials are intended as a resource for anyone who wants to conduct data and visualization workshops.

 The workshops are designed to be hands-on with guided activities and then some time at the end for participants to experiment using their own data.